llogiq/llogiq.github.io/_drafts/traits.md

    or implements `Drop`.
 2. Your type is so big that copying it would be prohibitively expensive (e.g. it could contain an `[f64; 65536]`)
-3. You actually want *move-semantics* for your type
+3. You actually want *move semantics* for your type

-The third reason is something that should be explained.
+The third reason should be explained further.
 By default, Rust (like C++) has *move* semantics – if you assign a value from `a` to `b`, `a` no longer holds the value.
 However, for types that have a `Copy` implementation, the value is actually copied (unless the original value is no longer used, in which case LLVM *may* elide the copy to improve performance).
 The [docs](http://doc.rust-lang.org/std/marker/trait.Copy.html) for `Copy` go into more detail.